Afrokk/ZipState.rest/README.md

 ## About The Project

-An upcoming REST API that gives details like State, Country, IRS SOI Code, Longitude/Latitude & more from a given ZIP code.
+An REST API that gives details like State, Country, IRS SOI Code, Longitude/Latitude & more from a given ZIP code.
 Built using Python, Flask & PostgreSQL.

 ## Development
 Here's how to set this project up for development purposes.